Joe Ross (baseball): Washington Nationals (2015–2021)

 Ross was an up-and-down contributor for the Nationals in the first half of the 2017 season.
-He started the year pitching for the Class-AAA Syracuse Chiefs, but after Nationals starter Jeremy Guthrie was shelled for 10 earned runs in less than an inning in what would be his only appearance of the season, Ross was called up.
+He started the year pitching for the Triple-A Syracuse Chiefs, but after Nationals starter Jeremy Guthrie was shelled for 10 earned runs in less than an inning in what would be his only appearance of the season, Ross was called up.
 Upon struggling in the early going, he was optioned back to Syracuse on May 1 in favor of Jacob Turner.
 Ross returned to the major league rotation on May 23, pitching well against the Seattle Mariners.
 Through the first half of the season, Ross received more run support than any other pitcher in the major leagues, with the Nationals averaging more than 10 runs in games Ross started.
 Out of 13 starts by Ross at the major league level in 2017, the Nationals scored at least 10 runs in eight of them.
 However, in the last of these starts, against the Atlanta Braves on July 9, Ross exited in the fourth inning as the velocity of his fastball dipped so low into the mid-80s that the stadium radar gun was registering them as changeups.
 On July 15, 2017, medical tests confirmed that his elbow was diagnosed with a torn ulnar collateral ligament.
 It was further announced that he would undergo ulnar collateral ligament reconstruction ("Tommy John") surgery, ruling him out for the remainder of the season and at least part of the 2018 season.
 In 2017 he was 5–3 with a 5.01 ERA.